Section 350.270

 An injury or

-illness occurring in the work environment that falls under one of the following
+illness occurring in the work environment that falls under one or more of the

 A) At the